-As is our tradition, each Fall we start again from the beginning of Cheng man-Ching’s 37 Posture Short Form.
-Beginning students are welcome!
+As is our tradition, each Fall we start again from the beginning of Cheng man-Ching’s 37 Posture Short Form and continue the following Spring through July.
+Beginning students are welcome at any time!

 Virtual, On-line Practice using zoom

 - Mondays, Wednesdays, Fridays 9-10:00, zoom of live classes

 For the zoom classes send a request to be added to the email list for the class using the Contact Us form.

 New Virtual Class: “Integral Tai Chi” led by JJ Rein

 Combines Qi Gong, Tai Chi, and meditation in one practice that starts with a warm up, includes practicing forms, and ends with a cool down and mediation.